$0 PTE Academic Preparation Guide — Quick-Start Checklist

 4. Run 20 Write from Dictation items per practice session.
 Every word you get right is a Writing point.

-The PTE Academic Preparation Guide includes write-along templates for both task types, a vocabulary expansion section focused on the academic words the IEA rewards most, and a section on Write from Dictation strategy — because for most candidates, WFD is the fastest Writing score booster they have not yet fully exploited.
+The PTE Academic Preparation Guide includes write-along frameworks for both task types, a vocabulary expansion section focused on accurate lexical variety, and a section on Write from Dictation strategy — because WFD is a major cross-scored Writing contributor.

 Get Your Free PTE Academic Preparation Guide — Quick-Start Checklist